SFDO-Tooling/CumulusCI/docs/tasks.rst

 ``-o values VALUES``
 	 *Required*

-	 Field names and values in the format 'aa:bb,cc:dd'
+	 Field names and values in the format 'aa:bb,cc:dd', or a YAML dict in cumulusci.yml.

+``-o tooling TOOLING``
+	 *Optional*

+	 If True, use the Tooling API instead of REST API.

 **create_package**
 ==========================================